richardschoen/howtostuff/installcronie.md

 Type: ```kill `cat /QOpenSYs/etc/crond.pid` ``` and press enter.

-# crond daemon job startup script - startcrond.sh
+# Start crond daemon job bash script - startcrond.sh

 This script can be used to start the crond background job as an active job in the QUSRWRK subsystem.